-Terminological data banks (term banks)
+4. Terminological data banks (Term banks)

-Term banks provide a wide range of

-different services to many kinds of

-user: translator, terminologist,

-specialist librarian, technical writer,

-language teacher, abstractor, lexicographer, etc. They came about due to

-a desire not just to store information

-for its own sake, but to store information on technical terms, industrial

-standards and the like, and to provide

-means of accessing these data in a

-variety of illuminating and rapid ways.

-This automatically implies that term banks are not necessarily tailor-made for the translator, and indeed some dissatisfaction over services provided by term banks has been expressed.
-Several criticisms may be found in Rondeau et al (1977) (rather damning) and Arthern (1978) (pros and cons).
-Nevertheless, the number of banks is increasing constantly, and the quality of their services is such as to allay criticism.
-For comprehensive listings of established and proposed term banks and accounts of their organization and services, sec Carestia-Greenfield & Serain (1977), Sager (1978), Sager & Johnson (1978).
-Term banks catering specifically for the translator include EURODICAUTOM (Goetschalckx, 1977), Bundessprachenamt (Krollmann, 1977).
-1978), Siemens (Tanke, Montreal (Dubuc 1979, Pare 1974) and Quebec (Fortin, 1974).
-Here in Britain, UMIST has recently been awarded a grant from the British Library to conduct a feasibility study into the establishment of a British Term Bank (Sager, 1979a).
-One important point to note is that if a term bank becomes a reality in the UK then the architects of the bank will be able not only to draw on the best aspects of existing banks, and incorporate the latest in storing and accessing systems, but also to tailor services to provide users with the kind of information they require.
-Figure 2 shows a scheme for a model term bank as proposed by Krollmann (1971, p.118) which meets the requirements of translators.
+Term banks provide a wide range of different services to many kinds of user: translator, terminologist, specialist librarian, technical writer, language teacher, abstracter, lexicographer, etc. They came about because of a desire not just to store information for its own sake, but to store information on technical terms, industry standards, and the like, and to provide means of accessing these data in a variety of illuminating and rapid ways.
+This automatically implies that term banks are not tailor-made for the translator, and indeed some dissatisfaction over services provided by term banks has been expressed.
+Several criticisms may be found in Rondeau et al. (rather damning) and Arthern (pros and cons).

+Nevertheless, the number of term banks is increasing constantly, and the quality of their services is such as to allay criticism.
+There exist several comprehensive listings of established and proposed term banks and accounts of their organization and services.
+Term banks catering specifically for the translator include EURODI-CAUTOM, Bundessprachenamt, Siemens, Montréal, and Québec.
+In Britain, UMIST has recently been awarded a grant from the British Library to conduct a feasibility study into the establishment of a British Term Bank.
+One important point to note is that if a term bank becomes a reality in the U.K. then the architects of the bank will be able not only to draw on the best aspects of existing banks, and incorporate the latest in storing and accessing systems, but also to tailor services to provide users with the kind of information they require.
+Figure 2 shows a scheme for a model term bank, as proposed by Krollmann, which meets the requirements of translators.